Maternal mortality in the United States: Comparisons by state

 It is clear that the U.S. has one of the highest maternal mortality rates in the Western Hemisphere.
 The U.S. is to be considered one of the wealthiest and most developed countries on the globe but seems to lack in some areas in the health system.
-In the U.S., hospital bills for maternal healthcare total over $98 billion, and concerns about the degradation of the maternal resulted in a state-by-state breakdown.
-In the United States, maternal mortality has been increasing in the South for the past couple of years, specifically in Georgia.
-The lack of health professionals has limited access to healthcare, especially in communities where residents lack knowledge of prevention.
+In the U.S., hospital bills for maternal healthcare total over $32 billion.

 Maternal mortality is one of the health issues that can be prevented if addressed appropriately.
+However, the lack of health professionals has limited access to healthcare, especially in communities where residents lack knowledge of and access to preventative measures.
 This is a gap in healthcare that needs to be addressed for further prevention, especially as the demand for maternal healthcare workers was expected to increase by 6% by 2020.
-It is clear that Georgia lacks prevention because they do not have access to care and providers in their community.
-The Spotlight in Poverty states 730,000 Hispanics and Blacks are below 200% level.
-Less than a quarter of Georgia's population lives in poverty and they are minorities.
+The shortage of maternal healthcare workers is prevalent throughout the country, where as of 2016, 46 percent of U.S. counties have no OB-GYNs and 56 percent have no nurse midwives, according to data from the U.S. Department of Health and Human Services.

+In the United States, maternal mortality has been increasing in the South in the 21st century, specifically in Georgia.
+The Spotlight on Poverty states that, as of 2024, 693,000 Hispanic and Black Americans are below 200% level in Georgia, and 19% of Georgian children live in poverty.
 Living in poverty does increase the chances of maternal mortality because women and children do not have the finances to travel to areas in Georgia that have healthcare access.
-As of 2018, only 79 counties have an OB-GYN; within the past two years this has declined, especially under the Trump administration.
-This shortage of maternal healthcare workers is prevalent throughout the country, where as of 2016, 46 percent of U.S. counties have no OB-GYNs and 56 percent have no nurse midwives, according to data from the U.S. Department of Health and Human Services.